↖ Homepage of the site 'What to do with your life?'

 What is a well-functioning family?

-A well-functioning family is a family in which you can be yourself:
+A well-functioning family is a family in which one can be oneself:

 •